This tour takes you to the oldest areas of Liège. You will discover the heritage and the atmosphere that makes Liège a unique city.

 Liège belongs to the LUCI network (Lighting Urban Community International).

-Once night has fallen, the city unveils its charms – old streets and bridges – illuminated by under coloured lights.
+Once night has fallen, the city unveils its charms – old streets and bridges are illuminated by so many coloured lights.

 Liège by bike